 In its publication "Criticisms and Frequent Misconceptions about Organic Agriculture: The Counter-Arguments," IFOAM (International Federation of Organic Agriculture Movements), includes "Misconception Number 7: Organic farming uses pesticides that damage the environment: natural pesticides are more dangerous than conventional pesticides because they are less efficient and therefore require the application of huge quantities.
 This is also true for fungicide (e.g., organic grape producers contaminate the soils with large quantities of copper because they are not allowed to use modern fungicides).
-In addition, some organic pesticides are as poisonous as synthetic ones (e.g., nicotine and pyrethrum)." http://infohub.ifoam.org/sites/default/files/page/files/misconceptions_compiled.pdf.
+In addition, some organic pesticides are as poisonous as synthetic ones (e.g., nicotine and pyrethrum)." http://infohub.ifoam.org/sites/default/files/page/files/misconceptions\compiled.pdf.

-49 OFPA §6517(b) The list established under subsection (a) of this section shall contain an itemization, by specific use or application, of each synthetic substance permitted under subsection (c)(1) of this section or each natural substance prohibited under subsection (c)(2) of this section.
+&lt;sup>51 OFPA §6517(b) The list established under subsection (a) of this section shall contain an itemization, by specific use or application, of each synthetic substance permitted under subsection (c)(1) of this section or each natural substance prohibited under subsection (c)(2) of this section.

-the other symptoms of poisoning resulting from ingestion.
+not toxic because vomiting is automatically triggered by its irritating effect on the gastrointestinal tract.
+Symptoms are severe, however, if copper sulfate is retained in the stomach, as in the unconscious victim. . .
+Copper sulfate can be corrosive to the skin and eyes.
+It is readily absorbed through the skin and can produce a burning pain, as well as the other symptoms of poisoning resulting from ingestion.
 Examination of copper sulfate-poisoned animals showed signs of acute toxicity in the spleen, liver, and kidneys.
 Injury may also occur to the brain, liver, kidneys, and gastrointestinal tract in response to overexposure to this material.
 Some of the signs of poisoning that occurred after 1-12 g of copper sulfate was swallowed include: a metallic taste in the mouth, burning pain in the chest and abdomen, intense nausea, repeated vomiting, diarrhea, headache, sweating, shock, and discontinued urination leading to yellowing of the skin.
 Injury to the brain, liver, kidneys, stomach, and intestinal linings may also occur in copper sulfate poisoning.
 It is readily absorbed through the skin and will give the above symptoms.
 Contact with skin causes burns and also acts as a sensitizer.
 Later exposure can cause allergic reactions (Kamrin 1997; Extoxnet).